-Digital Grid and Mr. Fred Chang, who beneficially owns approximately 60.5% and 35.7%, respectively, of our total voting power, have the right to appoint four directors and three directors, respectively, with Mr. Fred Chang acting as a "Minority Representative" selected by a majority of the Legacy Shareholders, who collectively own approximately 96.2% of our total voting power.
+Digital Grid and Mr. Fred Chang, who beneficially own approximately 58.7% and 32.9%, respectively, of our total voting power, have the right to appoint four directors and three directors, respectively, with Mr. Fred Chang acting as a "Minority Representative" selected by a majority of the Legacy Shareholders (as defined in the Company's Amended and Restated Memorandum and Articles of Association), who collectively own approximately 34.5% of our total voting power as of December 31, 2023.
 The number of directors that Digital Grid and the Minority Representative are entitled to appoint will decrease proportionately with the decrease of the respective voting power of Digital Grid and the Legacy Shareholders.
 Any director positions which neither Digital Grid nor the Minority Representative is entitled to appoint shall be appointed by the remaining directors, or by any other means allowed under the Amended and Restated Memorandum and Articles of Association.